 Many benign tumors are known as lipomas.
 These are fat-filled tumors that will appear over a long period of time, usually months or years.
 They will feel soft and squishy if you touch them and are small in size like a pea.
 The largest are generally smaller than a quarter.

 One type of rare bone tumor of the collarbone is called the aneurysmal bone cyst.
-These occur most commonly in older children and teens and can be benign or cancerous.
+These occur and can be benign or cancerous.

 Discovering a lump on the collarbone may be a sign of infection.